 The mobile operator signed agreements with local authorities along with other telecom companies to provide this facility.
 On Friday, O2 confirmed this news through a press release.

-Councillor Phillippa Roe, Cabinet Member for Strategic Finance at Westminster City Council, also confirmed that the agreement between O2 and Royal Borough of Kensington and Chelsea as well as Westminster City Council has been signed to “ensure that the millions of visitors that come to the city have the best experience possible and can make the most of what London has to offer”, reports Mashable.
+Councillor Phillippa Roe, Cabinet Member for Strategic Finance at Westminster City Council, also confirmed that the agreement between O2 and Royal Borough of Kensington and Chelsea as well as Westminster City Council has been signed to "ensure that the millions of visitors that come to the city have the best experience possible and can make the most of what London has to offer", reports Mashable (opens in new tab).